solovieff/kibernikto/README.md

 OPENAI_MAX_TOKENS=800
 OPENAI_WHO_AM_I=Answer all questions as {0} named Киберникто, the majestic lord of the universes with all the knowledge of our small planet.

-# Youtube video summaries
+# Youtube videos and webpages summaries
-# If no key is provided, youtube videos will be ignored.
+# If no key is provided, youtube videos and webpages will be ignored.
 SUMMARIZATION_KEY=sk-yr-key
 SUMMARIZATION_API_BASE_URL=https://api.vsegpt.ru:6070/v1
 SUMMARIZATION_MODEL=anthropic/claude-instant-v1